shyiko/gitlab-ci-build-on-merge-request/readme.md

   - Create a webhook (go to `Project Settings` -> `Webhooks`) that points to `gitlab-ci-build-on-merge-request` server (e.g. "http://gitlab-ci-build-on-merge-request.example.com/hook") and has "Merge Request events" as a trigger.

+  > Starting from 0.2.0 private token can also be specified using hook's query parameter "private_token" (see https://github.com/shyiko/gitlab-ci-build-on-merge-request/pull/2).

 That's it.